Calvin2104/AOS-Tracker-Web/README.md

-Okay now that's all the technical jargon out of the way, please donate. joking, I make enough money already.
-Feel free to use this in your store if you want, I ain't stopping you.
-BUT, beware some features may still be unstable as I'm actively modifying the site almost daily.
+Okay now that's all the technical jargon out of the way, please donate. joking, this is free for all. use this in your store if you want, I ain't stopping you.
+BUT, beware some features may still be unstable as I'm actively modifying the site almost daily, and new ones might need setup.